duftcola-dev/SWAGGER_CLI/README.md

 * python cli template:
   - Launches the editor on localhost:8000 using the specified .json/.yml template.
   - options:
-    - --interactive: Opens a file browser to select the template file.
+    - --interactive : Opens a file browser to select the template file.
     - --path : Absolute path to the template file. (manual option)